Q: How does the Great American 5000 work?

 Q: When do I receive my items?

-Q: Can you run at the same time as another team member?
+Q: Can I run at the same time as another team member?

 Q: How do I track and report my run?

-You must track your run using one of the many GPS-enabled tracking systems (e.g., Strava, Map My Run, Garmin, Wahoo, etc.).
-From there you will upload your tracked run into the event’s site which will update the leaderboard and move your team’s dot across the course map.
-It is important that both the distance and time for each run is tracked so we can ensure no one runs over the 24-hour time limit per day.
-Manual entries without GPS will be permitted but are not encouraged for the sake of running validation.
-Specific details about inputting running metrics will be distributed via email to event registrants in advance of the event start on June 14.
+You should track your run using any GPS-enabled tracking systems (e.g., Strava, Map My Run, Garmin, Wahoo, Apple Watch, FitBit, etc.).
+From there you will self-report the time and distance of your run based on your GPS tracking, which will update the leaderboard and move your team’s dot across the course map.
+Entries without GPS will be permitted but are not encouraged for the sake of running validation.
+Details about inputting daily activity results can be found here.

 Q: Can I run on a treadmill?